norakhanaghyan/ResearchProject3/README.md

 # ResearchProject3

-The main goal of this research paper is to analyze the movement of stock prices of the United Airlines from 2006 to 2018.
-In particular, the aim of the paper is to observe how online reviews about the company affect its stock prices.
 In order to explore the aforementioned relationship, a sentiment analysis and time series regression techniques have been implemented.
 The main findings are that sentiment scores of the reviews have a significant additional predictive power for the closing stock prices of the United Airlines.
 Hence, those findings demonstrate the fact